 The effect of the Low Emission Zone (LEZ) on PM emissions from HGVs and buses from 2008 is taken into account by using a different Euro standard mix for HGVs within the LEZ area.
-To be compliant, vehicles must meet Euro III standards or above from 2008, but this is only in respect of PM emissions.
-With respect to other pollutant emissions, the London fleet of HGVs and buses (except TfL's buses) are assumed to be the same as the national fleet.
+To be compliant,

 The specific features of the fleet of buses operated by Transport for London (TfL) were taken into account.
 Information from TfL on the Euro standard mix of their fleet of buses was used and it is assumed that approximately 78-87% of all bus km in London are done by TfL buses, the remainder being done by non-TfL buses having the composition of the national bus fleet, except from 2008 onwards where the fleet is modified to be compliant with the LEZ.